Actions & Inputs

 Checked

-The Checkbox has a checked state.
-The style of the Checkbox input changes to visually communicate and provide feedback to the user that the Checkbox has been checked.
+The checkbox input changes style to let the user know the checkbox is checked.
 The style of the label remains the same.

 Checked Hover

-The Checkbox has a checked hover state.
-The style of the Checkbox input changes to visually communicate and provide feedback to the user that the Checkbox has been checked and hovered over.
+The checkbox input changes style to let the user know the checkbox is checked and hovered over.
 The style of the label remains the same.

 Checked Focus